30+ Successful PWA Examples for Your Inspiration

 After launching the PWA, they started offering features like read articles offline, quick loading of pages, and instant updates on content.

-Nau (means new) is a Swiss news portal that initiated its journey in 2007 by displaying news in public transport for various passengers daily.
+Nau (means new) is a Swiss news portal that initiated its journey in 2007 by displaying news on public transport.
 Initially, they released a website.

 Later, they made a transition to a progressive web app to reach a broader audience.